Sarah Berman (artist): Political influences

-Sarah Berman had just moved from Philadelphia to New York and became profoundly influenced by the strong minded Lemlich's leadership.
-Between 1911 and 1916, teenage Sarah would frequently engage with many of her young female cohorts within the sweatshops she worked in.
-They would develop their keen attention for activism in all things social justice, embodying the ideals of socialism and setting the stage for the next phase of what was to come in Berman's life.
+Sarah Berman had just moved from Philadelphia to New York and was influenced by the Lemlich's leadership.
+Between 1911 and 1916, Sarah would frequently engage with many of her female peers within the sweatshops she worked in.
+They would develop their attention for activism in all things social justice, pursuing the ideals of socialism and setting the stage for the next phase of what was to come in Berman's life.

 The Tea Room years (1918–1920)

 Political development

 As the decade was coming to an end, Sarah's creative pursuits took a backseat as the political landscape around her began to shift dynamically.
 In 1918 Sarah moved beyond her sweatshop career and embarked on starting a new business as the founder and operator of the “Tea Room” in the building which housed Manhattan’s Rand School, with its connections to the Socialist Party of America.
 Although she did not produce much artwork during this short period of running the cafe, she was highly active in the rising socialist movement surrounding her.

 In the summer of 1919, the Rand School became embroiled in a series of violent civilian mob incidents and further police raids by the Bureau of Investigation.
 Just weeks after J. Edgar Hoover became the head of the newly minted General Intelligence Division, Berman came face to face with officers from his "Radical Division" as they raided her Tea-Room along with the school in one of the incidents.
 She watched as many of her cohorts were violently beaten, some taken away into custody.
 All business records and monies were taken along with some of Berman's personal documents.
 Berman became a potential suspect by proxy and she was watched for her perceived connection to the ongoing investigations surrounding the Socialist Movement and the Radicals.

 These events had a profound effect on Sarah, adding to the cumulative trauma she endured from the political, religious and idealistic persecution in her early life in Ukraine.
 She witnessed a number of her close friends and associates get scooped up in the raids and ultimately face severe prosecution within the Lusk Committee investigations.
-Some we even deported.
+Some were even deported.
 From this point on, Sarah shied away from public acknowledgement with the socialist party, preferring to dither into the further fringes of tenement society.
 She would carry this trauma throughout her life, it ultimately being a root cause for her to remain otherwise reclusive during the heights of her art career.